Fontailll/Fontailll/README.md

 I'm an active Linux user who enjoys building open-source tools and experimenting with Linux, AI, and system internals.

+My previous GitHub account is no longer available, so I'm rebuilding everything here.

 Most of my projects are things I build to learn, solve problems, or simply because I think they're interesting.

 ⭐ If you find any of my projects useful, consider leaving a star!